Sayyid Qutb: Theological stances

 Qutb held that belief in matters that cannot be seen (or are imperceptible) was an important sign of man's ability to accept knowledge from fields outside of science:

-"The concept of the imperceptible is a decisive factor in distinguishing man from animal.
-Materialist thinking, ancient as well as modern, has tended to drag man back to an irrational existence, with no room for the spiritual, where everything is determined by sensory means alone.
-What is peddled as 'progressive thought' is no more than dismal regression".
+Simultaneously, he rejected magical beliefs asserted by traditional interpretations of Islamic narratives, such as rejecting the tradition that Surah al-Falaq was meant to be sent down to break a curse.

 Secularism

 Beginning from 1948, Qutb's ideological orientation would radically shift to an Islamist worldview, when he penned his first Islamist treatise al-‘Adāla.
 Qutb would later denounce the literary works he published during the 1940s as "un-Islamic".